se-edu/learningresources/contents/kotlin/NullSafety.md

 In the first case, we can safely call `firstString.length` without having to worry about a NPE because `firstString` can never be `null`.
 In the second case, `secondString` can potentially be `null`, so `secondString.length` will result in a compilation error as the compiler see the danger of such statement and blocks it early.

 # Operators in Kotlin
 Although non-nullable type is a strong feature in Kotlin, the interoperability with Java means that we have to use variables as nullable type sometimes.
-In the previous section, we seem to have hit a roadblock as the compiler blocks the call to `secondString.length`.
-In this section we look at two ways of overcoming this problem.
+In the previous section, we seem to have hit an obstacle as the compiler blocks the call to `secondString.length`.
+In this section we look at some ways of overcoming this problem.
 ## Safe call operator
-Represented by `?.`, the safe call operator is used like this
+Represented by `?.`, the safe call operator is used in this way
 ```kotlin
 secondString?.length
 ```